ministryofjustice/tax-tribunals-datacapture/smoke_tests/README.md

 ### Running on CI

-The script for running the Docker contain on MoJ's CI is as follows:
+The script for running the Docker container on MoJ's CI is as follows:

 ```bash
 #!/bin/bash